 Similarly, fragrances are mixtures of many chemicals and can contain up to 3,000 separate ingredients.
 Many of these chemicals can trigger asthma and allergies.
 To clarify, because there is no requirement for the manufacturers to list fragrance ingredients on the product label, you will most likely see fragrance as one ingredient.
 However, nowadays, thanks to consumer pressure, more and more brands disclose their fragrance ingredients.
 We will talk about some such brands below.

 Thus, another tip for us in our search for safe cleaning products is to be on the lookout for triclosan, phthalates, and fragrance.
-Yes, it is important to read the ingredients, because even when some brands promote their cleaners as non-toxic cleaning products, they are not.
+Yes, it is important to read the ingredients, because even when some brands promote their cleaners as green cleaning products, they are not.
 Here is why.

 Watch out for meaningless claims